-Don't give funds directly to your seller (usually in cases of "for sale by owner") for earnest money.
-As a rule, your good faith deposit belongs to you, not the seller up until closing.
-The good faith money is to go toward your expenses upon closing; the FSBO seller may not understand this.
-Find a lawyer or other neutral party who will hold the funds or place them in a trust account until you close.
-The disposition of earnest money, in the case of a failed transaction, should be specified in the contract with your seller.
+Don't hand over a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+As a rule, your good faith money belongs to you, not the seller up until the deal closes.
+Some FSBO sellers might not realize that this good faith money should go toward your expenses at closing.
+Find a lawyer or other neutral party who can hold the funds or put them in a trust account until closing.
+Your contract should indicate to whom the funds go if the home purchase fails.

 SelectPlus Lending can answer questions about these "Don'ts" and many others.
 Call us at 818-889-7300.